noah-marcus/noahmarcus-slcsp/README.md

                         CSV file that contains all the health plans in the U.S. on the marketplace -z ZIPS, --zips ZIPS  CSV file that contains a mapping of ZIP code to county/counties & rate area(s) -i INPUT, --input INPUT
-                        CSV file that contains desired ZIP codes in the first column --log LOG             Set log level.
+                        CSV file that contains ZIP codes of interest in the first column --log LOG             Set log level.
 Default: ERROR
   ```